-Safe in Cyber! provides an extensive online course collection developed by the National Cyber and Information Security Agency in collaboration with experts and partners.
+Safe in Cyber! provides an extensive online course collection developed by the Ministry of Education, Youth and Sports (MEYS) and the National Cyber and Information Security Agency in collaboration with experts and partners.
 The courses cover topics such as staying safe on social networks, sexting, cyber grooming, online gaming, and many more.
+A course in cybersecurity basics for teachers is also available.

-BIK+ index 2024: Czech Republic
+BIK+ index 2025: Czech Republic